prakhara56/FlexiStore/README.md

 # FlexiStore

-**FlexiStore** is a lightweight, cloud‑agnostic Python storage abstraction library that provides a simple, unified interface to common file operations (upload, download, list, delete) across different cloud providers.
+**FlexiStore** is a lightweight, cloud-agnostic Python storage abstraction library that provides a simple, unified interface to common file operations (upload, download, list, delete) across different cloud providers.
 It ships with an Azure Blob implementation out of the box but can be extended to support AWS S3, Google Cloud Storage, and others.

 ## Features

 - **Unified API** for upload/download/list/delete operations.
 - **Pluggable backends**: Implement `StorageManager` to add new providers.
 - **Minimal dependencies**: Only requires the SDK for the backend you use.
+- **CLI tool**: Interactive command-line interface for common operations.

 ## Installation